Amman: Islamic period

+Depiction of Philadelphia in an 8th century mosaic found in Umm ar-Rasas.

+Rashidun Caliphate

 In the 630s, the Rashidun Caliphate conquered the region from the Byzantines, beginning the Islamic era in the Levant.
 Philadelphia was renamed "Amman" by the Muslims and became part of the district of Jund Dimashq.
 A large part of the population already spoke Arabic, which facilitated integration into the caliphate, as well as several conversions to Islam.
 Under the Umayyad caliphs who began their rule in 661 AD, numerous desert castles were established as a means to govern the desert area of modern-day Jordan, several of which are still well-preserved.
 Amman had already been functioning as an administrative centre.
 The Umayyads built a large palace on the Amman Citadel hill, known today as the Umayyad Palace.
 Amman was later destroyed by several earthquakes and natural disasters, including a particularly severe earthquake in 749.
 The Umayyads were overthrown by the Abbasids three years later.

 Amman's importance declined by the mid-8th century after damage caused by several earthquakes rendered it uninhabitable.
 Excavations among the collapsed layer of the Umayyad Palace have revealed remains of kilns from the time of the Abbasids (750–969) and the Fatimids (969–1099).
 In the late 9th century, Amman was noted as the "capital" of the Balqa by geographer al-Yaqubi.
 Likewise, in 985, the Jerusalemite historian al-Muqaddasi described Amman as the capital of Balqa, that it was a town in the desert fringe of Syria surrounded by villages and cornfields and a regional source of lambs, grain and honey.
 Its inhabitants he reports, at the time, were Shia Muslims.
 Furthermore, al-Muqaddasi describes Amman as a "harbor of the desert" where Arab Bedouin would take refuge, and that its citadel, which overlooked the town, contained a small mosque.

-Crusaders and Ayyubids (12th–13th century)
+Crusaders and Ayyubids

-The occupation of the Citadel Hill by the Crusader Kingdom of Jerusalem is so far based only on interpretations of Crusader sources.
+The occupation of the Citadel Hill by the Kingdom of Jerusalem is so far based only on interpretations of Crusader sources.
 William of Tyre writes in his Historia that in 1161 Philip of Milly received the castle of Ahamant, which is seen to refer to Amman, as part of the lordship of Oultrejordain.
 In 1166 Philip joined the military order of the Knights Templar, passing on to them a significant part of his fief including the castle of Ahamant or "Haman", as it is named in the deed of confirmation issued by King Amalric.
 By 1170, Amman was in Ayyubid hands.
 The remains of a watch tower on Citadel Hill, first attributed to the Crusaders, now are preferentially dated to the Ayyubid period, leaving it to further research to find the location of the Crusader castle.
 During the Ayyubid period, the Damascene geographer al-Dimashqi wrote that Amman was part of the province of al-Karak, although "only ruins" remained of the town.